SkillMimic: Learning Basketball Interaction Skills from Demonstrations: The BallPlay Dataset

 \subsection{BallPlay-M}

-Although BallPlay-V can acquire HOI data conveniently from RGB videos, its accuracy is limited due to significant depth estimation errors.
+Although BallPlay-V can acquire HOI data conveniently from RGB videos, its accuracy is limited due to errors of monocular depth estimation.
 Additionally, it struggles with occlusion issues, making it difficult to capture complex layup and dribbling data.
-To achieve more comprehensive and accurate basketball data, we create the BallPlay-M dataset using optical motion capture equipment.
-This dataset comprises 35 minutes of diverse human-basketball interactions, including 39 dribble clips, 131 pickup clips, 8 layup clips, 13 shot clips, 10 pass clips, 16 getup clips, and 21 miscellaneous clips.
+To achieve more comprehensive and accurate basketball data, we create the BallPlay-M dataset using a optical motion capture system.
 During the capture process, optical markers are attached to both the player and the basketball to track body and ball movements.
 The player also wears gloves equipped with inertia sensors to estimate finger movements.
 Consequently, the player is parameterized as a skeleton with 52 joints (156 DOFs).
 We calculate and record the root rotation, root translation, joint positions, and joint rotations sequentially.
 The ball is parameterized as a sphere, with its rotation and center position recorded.
 All data are captured at 120 fps.